Three-Body Hamiltonian with Regularized Zero-Range Interactions in Dimension Three: Introduction

 \section{Introduction}

-In a system of non relativistic quantum particles at low temperature the thermal wavelength is typically much larger than the range of the two-body interactions and therefore the details of the interactions are irrelevant.
-In these conditions the effective behavior of the system is well described by a Hamiltonian with zero-range forces, where the only physical parameter characterizing the interaction is the scattering length.
+In a system of nonrelativistic quantum particles at low temperature, the thermal wavelength is typically much larger than the range of the two-body interactions and therefore the details of the interactions are irrelevant.
+In these conditions, the effective behavior of the system is well described by a Hamiltonian with zero-range forces, where the only physical parameter characterizing the interaction is the scattering length.

-\n The mathematical construction of such Hamiltonians as self-adjoint and, possibly, lower bounded operators is straightforward in dimension one since standard perturbation theory of quadratic forms can be used.
+\n The mathematical construction of such Hamiltonians as self-adjoint and, possibly, lower-bounded operators is straightforward in dimension one since standard perturbation theory of quadratic forms can be used.
 Moreover, the Hamiltonian can be obtained as the resolvent limit of approximating Hamiltonians with rescaled two-body smooth potentials (see \cite{BCFT} for the case of three particles and \cite{GHL} for $n$ bosons).
 On the contrary, in dimensions two and three the interaction is too singular and more refined techniques are required for the construction.
-The two dimensional case is well understood (\cite{DFT}, \cite{DR}, see also \cite{GL} for applications to the Fermi Polaron model) and it has been recently shown (\cite{GH}) that the Hamiltonian is the the norm resolvent limit of Hamiltonians with rescaled smooth potentials and with a suitably renormalized coupling constant.
+The two-dimensional case is well understood (\cite{DFT, DR}, see also \cite{GL} for applications to the Fermi polaron model), and it has been recently shown \cite{GH} that the Hamiltonian is the norm resolvent limit of Hamiltonians with rescaled smooth potentials and with a suitably renormalized coupling constant.

-\n In dimension three the problem is more subtle due to the fact that a natural construction in the case of $n \geq 3$ particles, obtained following the analogy with the one particle case, leads to the so called TMS Hamiltonian (\cite{tms}) which is symmetric but not self-adjoint.
+\n In dimension three, the problem is more subtle due to the fact that a natural construction in the case of $n \geq 3$ particles, obtained following the analogy with the one particle case, leads to the so-called TMS Hamiltonian \cite{tms} which is symmetric but not self-adjoint.
 Furthermore, all its self-adjoint extensions are unbounded from below.
-Such instability property, known as Thomas effect, can be seen as a fall to the center phenomenon and it is due to the fact that the interaction becomes too strong and attractive when (at least) three particles are very close to each other.
+Such instability property, known as Thomas effect, can be seen as a fall to the center phenomenon, and it is due to the fact that the interaction becomes too strong and attractive when (at least) three particles are very close to each other.
+This phenomenon does not occur in dimension two because the singularity of the wave function at the coincidence hyperplane is a mild logarithmic one.